SoftwareHeritage/swh-web/docs/uri-scheme-browse-origin.rst

         (e.g. https://github.com/(user)/(repo))
     :statuscode 200: no error
     :statuscode 400: no origin url has been provided as parameter
-    :statuscode 404: requested origin can not be found in the archive
+    :statuscode 404: requested origin cannot be found in the archive

     **Examples:**